kakelay/country_code_converter/README.md

 A Flutter package that provides a simple dropdown for selecting country codes and converting them into their full country names.

 ## Features
-- Displays a dropdown list of country codes
+- Displays a dropdown list of country codes.
-- Converts selected country codes into full country names
+- Converts selected country codes into full country names.
-- Simple and easy-to-use UI
+- Simple and easy-to-use UI.

 ## Installation
 Add this dependency to your `pubspec.yaml` file: